 - Make sure all safety equipment: handrails & ladders, steps, diving board jigs, etc. are secure

 Filter maintenance is a good example of a process that is simpler than many people realize.
 Backwashing generally only takes a few minutes, and its importance is a function of how often you vacuum the pool: More vacuuming means more accumulation in the filter and, thus more frequent backwashing.
 It doesn’t take an owner long to figure out how often to do it or to get comfortable with the process itself.
 As we mentioned, there are certainly times when a phone call to a professional is in order, and structural cracks are a good example.
 Do-it-yourselfers generally have a sense of pride in handling the basics of pool care, but unless you have a background in construction, you’re well-served, at least getting the advice of someone who’s dealt with most every imaginable structural misfortune before.
 Don’t be stubborn at the cost of common sense.

 Consistency Is The Key

-Most people have the physical wherewithal to handle the healthy majority of this maintenance themselves, and with a little discipline and scheduling, as well the powerful force of habit, you’re likely to find that the more involved you are with your pool’s upkeep the more enjoyment you’ll ultimately get out of it.
-If do-it-yourself swimming pool maintenance isn't for you, it still beneficial to understand what type of tasks should be routinely accomplished by whoever you've hired to maintain your pool.
+The tasks we’ve listed above aren’t meant to be a comprehensive list of pool concerns to address.
+Our objective is to point out that the establishment of a schedule itself is at least as important as the specifics it contains.
+Like anything else, once you’ve gotten comfortable with a well-defined course of action, you’re far more likely to use it consistently, and looking after a pool is no different.
+Most people have the physical wherewithal to handle the healthy majority of this maintenance themselves, and with a little discipline and scheduling, as well as the powerful force of habit, you’re likely to find that the more involved you are with your pool’s upkeep, the more enjoyment you’ll ultimately get out of it.
+If do-it-yourself daily and weekly pool maintenance isn't for you, it is still beneficial to understand what type of tasks should be routinely accomplished by whoever you've hired to maintain your pool.